 Care for the elderly in residential social facilities and their types

-Nursing homes
+Nursing home

-A house for the elderly
+Home for the elderly

 Tip: Are you or your relatives not getting the care you were promised in a retirement home?
-Or do you suspect that rules are being violated?
+Or do you suspect that rules are being broken?
 Contact an Affordable Care Advocate.
 We will review your case and draft legal services to resolve it within 24 hours.
 Then, if you decide to put it in our hands, you get the drafting free of charge.

 House with special regime